Byron Center, Michigan

 Byron Center is an unincorporated community and census-designated place (CDP) in Kent County in the U.S. state of Michigan.
 The population was 7,431 at the 2020 census, which is a significant increase from a population of 5,822 at the 2010 census.
 Byron Center is located within Byron Township.

+Byron Center is home of the Byron Center Bulldogs, and the Byron Center Public Schools district.
+There are 4 elementary schools in Byron Center.
+Marshall elementary, Countryside elementary, Brown elementary, and Heritage Elementary.
+The 5/6 building is named the Nickels Intermediate school.
+The 7/8 building is West Middle School and the high school (9-12) is Byron Center High School.

 As an unincorporated community, Byron Center has no legal autonomy of its own but has its own post office with the 49315 ZIP Code, which serves a much larger area within several surrounding townships.

 Geography

 According to the U.S. Census Bureau, Byron Center has a total area of 5.10 sqmi, of which 5.08 sqmi is land and 0.02 sqmi (0.39%) is water.